Is Your Dog Pooping Blood? Causes & Actions

 Parasites

 Intestinal parasites or worms in dogs can also cause blood in stool.
 These can include hookworms, whipworms, roundworms, tapeworms, giardia, and coccidia (protozoans).
 A regular parasite prevention program can eliminate them.
-Your veterinarian examines your dog’s stools to prescribe specific anti-parasitic medication.
+To diagnose parasites, your veterinarian may examine your dog’s stools so they can prescribe specific anti-parasitic medication.

 Rectal injuries and intestinal blockages

 Dogs love to ingest anything that looks tasty to them.
 This can get them into trouble and cause irritations of the colon, punctures of the intestinal walls, intestinal blockages, diarrhea, and thus, bloody stools.
-The fresh blood will be bright red and should stop quickly.
+The fresh blood will be bright red and should stop after the object passes.
+If the problem persists, they may have an internal injury or intestinal blockage.

 Anal gland problems